Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### User Tests

-User One - This user used the app on his mobile phone and experienced some design issue’s with the home page.
-To solve these, I changed the amount of space that each tile takes up.
-He also shared a bug where he could add minus numbers when adding credits.
+1. **User One** - This user accessed the app on his iPhone 11:
+   1. Experienced some design issue’s with the home page.
+       - To solve this, I changed the amount of space each tile took up and edited the name by removing the `.com` from the title.
+   2. He also shared a bug where he could add minus numbers when adding credits.
+        - This was fixed by adding `min="1"` to the input box.

-User Two - This user accessed the app via a laptop did not experience any problems but commented that it was challenging to understand what the app was for at the start.
+ 2. **User Two** - This user accessed the app via a ThinkBook laptop:
+   1. Commented that it was a challenge to understand what the app was designed to do.

-User Three - This user used a laptop and experienced an issue when deleting some tester profiles.
-With them not being deleted at all, and campaigns were still available that had been made by the deleted profile.
+      - To solve this, I updated the home page when there was no session cookie, with an opening message explaining the use of the app.
+3. **User Three** - This user accessed the app a Dell laptop:
+   1. Highlighted a bug where deleting a profile would just log the user out and not delete the profile.
+      - To fix this, I changed the function to incorporate the process in the function instead of redirecting to `def log_out`:
+        -  ```
+           session.pop("user")
+           mongo.db.users.remove(
+                     {"_id": user["_id"]})
+           ```
+   1. Highlighted a bug where deleting a user would not delete the user campaigns.
+        - To fix this, I searched for campaigns connected to the user and then deleted them from the database:
+           -  ```
+               user_id = str(user["_id"])
+               mongo.db.campaigns.remove(
+                         {"creator_id": user_id})
+               ```

 ## Testing User Stories Checklists